richard-scryber/scryber.core/docs/binding_model.rst

 ======================================
-Passing data to your template
+Dynamic content in your template
 ======================================

 **This is where it get's exciting**